prof-rossetti/intro-to-python/notes/python/packages/dotenv.md

 ### Ignoring ".env" Files from Version Control

-> SECURITY NOTE: Because these ".env" files often contain sensative information like secret passwords and API Keys, we should absolutely avoid checking them into version control!
+> SECURITY NOTE: Because these ".env" files often contain sensitive information like secret passwords and API Keys, we should absolutely avoid checking them into version control!
 To do this, we'll use a special ".gitignore" file.

 Create another file in the "my-secure-project" directory named ".gitignore", and place inside the following contents: